corDomination/the-thoughts-of-man/data/markdown/studies/p4-mustard-seed.md

 - "Citizens" of this kingdom are, therefore, called to live the way that Christ lived and think the way that Christ thought.

 ## The Plant and it's Branches
-How about the growing of the plant and it's branches?
+Q: How about the growing of the plant and it's branches?
 **Ezek - 31:6**
 **Ezek - 17:23**